Change Management Simulation

 operating successfully under constant time pressure and change…

 Davy McAlinden, Programme Director, at The William J Clinton Leadership Institute

-loss of simulation information during internet outages.
-The book A Systemic Guide to Change Management in Organizational Teams
+resiliency to avoid loss of simulation information during internet outages.
+The book A Systematic Guide to Change Management in Organizational Teams

 may also be included to support the underlying theory of the simulation.